jballas/441_work/HW-9/readme.md

 ```
 ![screenshot of dotted lines](./images/screenshot_yellow_dot.png)

-I have no idea if it's possible as a plugin.
-I can do it by creating a class and JS objects, but not as a plugin.
+According to a Jquery tutorial, there is a way to add options to your plugin.
+(8) So that was my next attempt.

+I added the 3 options using jQuery's`.extend()`.
+Then I had to figure out where to put my variables, and where to put my circle and my `.append(circle)`

+Finally, something clicked and I knew right away I needed to have `setting.` in my variable and in the return section.
+I added comments throughout.
+There is still one major issues with it: controlling how many dots appear.
+That's where I'm stuck though and no idea what to try to fix that, but I'm very happy to see my `dotted()` plugin customizable.

 ## Conclusion

 This week was hard because we had two very different tasks to work on and I was torn between which one to focus on.
 Displaying data in a meaningful way is much harder than I ever realized.
 I saw wonderful examples on youtube,(https://www.youtube.com/watch?v=qVh2Qw5KSFg) but I could only get the my data to display in a readable format.
 It is not exciting or meaningful.

 The plugin was another difficult task, especially figuring out a useful plugin.
 I didn't want to make a meaningless update to my css.
 The idea behind plugins is that you take a complex idea and simpfy it to make it easier to code now, or in other projects.
 I really liked my idea of making a dotted border you can customize.
-It's not a very useful plugin as is, but it is a good start.
+It's not a completely functional as a plugin, but it is a good start.

 ![screenshot of final site ](./images/screenshot_final.png)